Eliot-Roxbergh/examples/write-ups_unpublished/ecc.md

 # Elliptic Curve Cryptography (ECC)

-The ECC is commonly used in TLS and Bitcoin, etc. ... in favor of RSA.
-So called public-key (i.e. asymmetric) cryptography
+Elliptic Curve Cryptography (ECC) can be used in favor of RSA (e.g. in TLS and Bitcoin).
+Elliptic Curves (EC) and RSA are types of public-key (i.e. asymmetric) cryptography.

-Unlike RSA, ECC is not used for encryption, only for signing (and key exchange).
+Unlike RSA, ECC is not used for encryption, only for signing (and therefore also key exchange).
-Still, ECC is useful and e.g. we may use Elliptic Curve Diffie-Hellman (ECDH) for key-exchange (with ephemeral keys) in TLS 1.3 to agree on a session (symmetric) key.
+Still, ECC is useful and e.g. we may use Elliptic Curve Diffie-Hellman (ECDH) for key-exchange in TLS 1.3 to agree on a session (symmetric) key - where encryption is made more efficiently anyway.

-Neither ECC or RSA is quantum safe.
-For quantum safe crypto see other algorithms such as LATTICE.
+Neither ECC or RSA is "quantum safe".
+For quantum safe crypto see e.g. Lattice (<https://en.wikipedia.org/wiki/Lattice-based_cryptography>).

-EC keys are much shorter than RSA, while maintaining the same or better security (see "security bits").
+A benefit with using EC keys, is that they are much shorter than RSA while maintaining the same or better security (see "security bits").

-Edwards curves is a type of EC.
+Edwards curves is a special type of EC, which is growing in popularity (e.g. in TLS 1.3).

 ## ECC Signing (simplified)